WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 [ESign Direct Install](https://shorturl.at/Jx5gX)

+### Miscellaneous Guides

 ## Using a  VPN
+So you want to use a VPN with the DNS blocker, follow the steps below and you should be able to use your VPN normally and on-demand, I still not not recommend using a VPN with the DNS regardless.
+You should know how to configure your VPN's DNS server

+### Method 1
+1. 45.90.28.51 and 45.90.30.51 are the DNS servers you need to replace in your VPN's settings

 ## Revoked? or Blacklisted?
 So you've gotten yourself blacklisted, either from my DNS (which seems very unlikely) or from another creator's DNS.
 Follow the method listed below and you should be unrevoked